Women's soccer in South Africa

 Women's soccer began in South Africa during the 1960s and gained popularity in the 1990s, when the first national women's team was formed.

 History

 South African women's soccer started in 1960 during the Apartheid era.
 Orlando Pirates Women's Football Club and Mother City Girls were among the first women's soccer clubs formed in 1962.

 National league

 Sanlam National Women's Football League was set up in the late 1990s with the goal of increasing the number of women in soccer administration and a second season was played in 2002.

-South Africa does not have a national women's football league.
-The league is believed to have been discontinued as no more seasons have been played since the early 2000s.
+In 2009, a semi-professional women's football league the Sasol Women's League was established with the aim of developing the women's game.

-In 2012, then Minister of Sports and recreation, Fikile Mbalula, called for the creation of a women's football league after the national women's football team, Banyana Banyana, returned from the 2012 Olympic Games defeated.
+In 2012, the Ministry of Sports and Recreation called for the creation of a women's football league after the national women's football team, Banyana Banyana, returned from the 2012 Olympic Games without a single win.

+2019-present:SAFA Women's National League

+In August 2019, the inaugural SAFA Women's National League was launched.
+The following teams formed part of the 12 team league.
+They consisted of the nine provincial winners that took part in the 2018 Sasol League National Championship and three teams invited to join the league.